-- 17.3 In year 2011, Aqua Design filed a claim with the Eastern Caribbean Supreme Court against the Company and the Government of Anguilla seeking the sum of EC\$17,194,518 (US\$6,396,294) plus interest and costs which represents amounts payable on outstanding invoices and money which ADAL claims represents loss of profits due to defaults made by the Company.
-Several attempts were made to settle the claim and ADAL has agreed to compromise its claim and agrees to accept the sum of EC\$4,429,554 (US\$1,647,777) as full and final settlement which is to be paid in a single lump sum on March 25, 2014.
-This amount is part of the payables in Note 9.
-However, the Company acknowledges that it does not have funds to meet all or part of the compromise settlement, hence, Government of Anguilla (GOA) agreed to settle the sum in full in behalf of the Company with ADAL.
+- 17.3 The Company has an ongoing litigation as at December 31, 2012 when Aqua Design filed a claim with the Eastern Caribbean Supreme Court against the Company and the Government of Anguilla seeking the sum of US\$6,396,294 plus interest and costs which represents amounts payable on outstanding invoices and money which ADAL claims represents loss of profits due to defaults made by the Company.
+Several attempts were made to settle the claim and ADAL has agreed to compromise its claim and agrees to accept the sum of US\$1,647,776.95 as full and final settlement which is to be paid in a single lump sum on March 25, 2014.
+But still, the Company acknowledges that it does not have funds to meet all or part of the compromise settlement, hence, Government of Anguilla (GOA) agreed to settle the sum in full in behalf of the Company with ADAL.
 In exchange, the Company will have indebtedness to GOA in the same amount above and this will be payable at minimum of US\$100,000 per annum, interest free and the Company and GOA may, by mutual agreement in writing, revise the amount of annual payment in any given year.
 The Company became debt free from ADAL but has an outstanding liability with GOA. - 17.4 In year 2018, Caribbean Water Treatment (CWT) which was contracted by the Company for the water production for Salt-Water Reverse Osmosis (SWRO), filed a claim with Eastern Caribbean Supreme Court against the Company.
 The services of CWT started from November 2015 pursuant to a ten (10) year contract.
 But in some point, the Company decided to terminate the said contract and purchase the SWRO plant with a view to improving efficiency and reliability in the supply of water.
 GOA was informed and agreed that the Company should mirror the procurement process in accordance with section 48A of the Public Procurement and Contract Administration Act of 2016.